sebastianbienko/sebastianbienko.github.io/_posts/2020-05-04-customizing-the-sitecore-jss-cli.md

 }
 ```

-Of course you can also allow additional parameters to enable scaffolding for different variation like done in the [original JSS scaffolding script](https://github.com/Sitecore/jss/blob/dev/packages/sitecore-jss-angular-schematics/src/jss-component/index.ts), but since we now have full control about the generation there is not much need for it.
+Of course you can allow additional parameters like done in the [original JSS scaffolding script](https://github.com/Sitecore/jss/blob/dev/packages/sitecore-jss-angular-schematics/src/jss-component/index.ts), but since we now have full control about the generation there is not much need for it.

-Be aware that for the above to work you will have to modify the templates slightly because they would usually expect additional parameters to be passed.
+Be aware, for the above to work you will have to modify the templates slightly because they would usually expect additional parameters to be passed.

 ### Manifest generation

-For the manifest generation to work we will once again turn to the JSS GitHub project where the manifest.ts script can be found: https://github.com/Sitecore/jss/blob/dev/packages/sitecore-jss-cli/src/scripts/manifest.ts We simply copy the file to the scripts folder of our app, where we can start to modify it.
+For the manifest generation to work we will once again turn to the JSS GitHub project where the manifest.ts script can be found: [https://github.com/Sitecore/jss/blob/dev/packages/sitecore-jss-cli/src/scripts/manifest.ts](https://github.com/Sitecore/jss/blob/dev/packages/sitecore-jss-cli/src/scripts/manifest.ts) We simply copy the file to the scripts folder of our app, where we start to modify it.

-One reason why we have to modify the JSS CLI scripts is because they attempt to resolve the package JSON.
-The package.json is expected to be in the same directory in which context we run the command: `resolve('./package.json', { basedir: process.cwd() }, (error, packageJson) => {` In our case we like to run the scripts in a context where we don't have a package.json file.
-Instead we created a 'sitecore.config.json' file where the JSS settings are now placed separately.
-In our modified script we are reading this file instead.
+One of the reasons for us to modify the manifest script is that it attempts to resolve the *package.json* in the context directory of process execution: `resolve('./package.json', { basedir: process.cwd() }, (error, packageJson) => {})` In our case we like to run the scripts in a context where we don't have a package.json file.
+Instead we created a 'sitecore.config.json' to store our settings.
+In the modified script we are reading this file instead.

 Here is what we ended up with: